Japan7/waicolle-web/posts/help/tutorial.md

 You can spend this money on rolls via `/waifu roll` and check how many moecoins you have with `/waifu coins`.

+In addition, there is a Daily roll on a random tag that costs 75 moecoins the first time of the day.

 ### Rerolls and trades

 If you possess one or more characters you don't like, you can reroll them with `/waifu reroll`.